-CERTIFICATE IN STRATEGIC LEADERSHIP FOR THE IN-HOUSE LAWYER
+CERTIFICATE IN STRATEGIC DEVELOPMENT FOR IN-HOUSE PRACTICE

-The Certificate in Strategic Leadership for the In-House Lawyer continues to be a popular course that is offered annually.
-This certificate is geared towards in-house counsel in both private commercial and public-sector organisations who wish to contribute to the growth and direction of their organisation through the development of their own in-house practice.
+Following a successful inaugural run in Autumn 2017, the Certificate in Strategic Development for In-House Practice will recommence again in Autumn 2018.
+This certificate (designed in collaboration with the In-house and Public Sector Committee) is geared towards in-house counsel in both commercial and public-sector organisations who wish to contribute to the growth and direction of their organisation through the development of their own in-house practice.
 The course harnesses participants' commercial awareness and focuses on developing the capability to identify opportunities for expansion and innovation, along with the know-how to take advantage.